METALS-Copper tumbles from two-week peak as Trump renews China tariff threat

 LONDON, July 17 (Reuters) - Copper retreated from a two-week high on Wednesday after U.S President Donald Trump threatened to impose further tariffs on China, a move which could dent demand for metals.

-Three-month copper on the LME fell 1.3% to $5,933.50 per tonne by 1100 GMT, after touching its highest since July 1 in the previous session.
+Three-month copper on the London Metal Exchange (LME) was bid down 1.2% to $5,936 per tonne after failing to trade in official rings.

+The metal used in power and construction touched its highest since July 1 in the previous session.

 Trump questioned China’s failure to make good on what he saw as its promise to buy more U.S. agricultural goods, and said Washington could impose tariffs on an additional $325 billion worth of Chinese goods if it needed to do so.